theRealGupta/iOS-Swift-ArgAppUpdater/README.md

 > if you want to Force Method Then Try This  👇🏻 ArgAppUpdater.getSingleton().showUpdateWithForce()

-### Note:  This is complte free for any user.
-Anyone can Change the code or logic
+*Note:  This is compltely free for any user.
+Anyone can Change the code or logic*